bytecodealliance/jco/EXAMPLE.md

 }
 ```

-From the above we can see that this Component exports an interface with a single function export, `say`, which takes
+From the above we can see that this Component exports an interface with a single function export, `cow-say`, which takes
 as input a string, an optional cow, and returns a string.

 Alternatively `jsct print cowsay.wasm -o out.wat` would output the full concrete Wasm WAT to inspect the Component,